confluentinc/examples/ccloud-monitoring/docs/consumer-scenarios/consumer-lag-problem.rst

 Consumer Lag Problem
 ********************

-Consumer group lag is a tremendous performance indicator.
-It tells you the difference between the producer's last produced message and the consumer group's last commit.
+Consumer lag is a tremendous performance indicator.
+It tells you the offset difference between the producer's last produced message and the consumer group's last commit.
 If you are unfamiliar with consumer groups or concepts like committing offsets, please refer to this `Kafka Consumer documentation <https://docs.confluent.io/platform/current/clients/consumer.html>`__.

-A large or quickly growing lag indicates that the consumer is not able to keep up with the volume of messages on a topic.
+A large consumer lag, or a quickly growing lag, indicates that the consumer is not able to keep up with the volume of messages on a topic.

 This scenario will look at Confluent Cloud metrics from the Metrics API, `kafka-lag-exporter <https://github.com/lightbend/kafka-lag-exporter>`__ metrics, and